Injective, Surjective and Bijective

 A General Function points from each member of "A" to a member of "B".

-To be a function you never have one "A" pointing to more than one "B", so one-to-many is not OK in a function (as you would have something like "f(x) = 7 or 9")
+It never has one "A" pointing to more than one "B", so one-to-many is not OK in a function (so something like "f(x) = 7 or 9" is not allowed)

 But more than one "A" can point to the same "B" (many-to-one is OK)